Anudha/MLWorkshop/README.md

 ## Instructors

-- **Gintautas Švedas**: Gintautas is a Information Technology graduate from Vilnius University, Lithuania.
+- **Gintautas Švedas**: Gintautas is an Information Technology graduate from Vilnius University, Lithuania.
 He now works as an AI engineer at SAP.
-Previously, he worked with nuclear research at CERN, Switzerland, not to forget Scandinavian banks and contractor roles.
-He has developed various for software and AI, such as prompt engineering, vector databases and chatbots.
+Previously, he worked with nuclear research at CERN, Switzerland, not to mention Scandinavian banks and contractor roles.
+He has developed various software and AI solutions, such as prompt engineering, vector databases and chatbots.

 - **John Hanley**: has guided startups such as Oracle and Yahoo through rapid growth.
 He worked for eight years as a researcher in Xerox PARC's machine learning group, helping diverse industry and government partners solve their business problems.